Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Performance improvements for the chemical Jacobian

 \subsubsection{Replacement based on operation count}

-It is proposed to select the subexpressions to replace based on the number of additional operations incurred if the subexpression is replaced.
+It is proposed to select the common subexpressions to replace based on the number of additional operations incurred if the common subexpression is replaced.
 The replacement procedure is shown in Algo.~\ref{alg:subexp_rep}.

-In Loop 2 of Algo.~\ref{alg:subexp_rep}, for each subexpression $\rm{subexp}$ one first counts the number of times the subexpression is used ($\rm{nUse}_{\rm subexp}$) and counts the number of operations (addition, multiplication, exponential, power etc...) in the subexpression $\rm{nOp}_{\rm subexp}$.
-By replacing the subexpression in the rest of the AJ assembling function, one would trade the precomputation of one scalar with an added $(\rm{nUse}_{\rm subexp} - 1) \times \rm{nOp}_{\rm subexp}$ operations.
-If the number of additional operations is less than the threshold $\rm{opThreshold}$, the subexpression is replaced.
+In Loop 2 of Algo.~\ref{alg:subexp_rep}, for each common subexpression "$\rm{subexp}$", one first counts the number of times the common subexpression is used ($\rm{nUse}_{\rm subexp}$) and counts the number of operations (addition, multiplication, exponential, power, etc.) in the common subexpression $\rm{nOp}_{\rm subexp}$.
+By replacing the common subexpression in the rest of the AJ assembling function, one would trade the precomputation of one scalar with an added $(\rm{nUse}_{\rm subexp} - 1) \times \rm{nOp}_{\rm subexp}$ operations.
+If the number of additional operations is less than the threshold $\rm{opThreshold}$, the common subexpression is replaced.

-The role of Loop 1 of Algo.~\ref{alg:subexp_rep}, is to ensure that the number of subexpressions eliminated grows as operation count threshold $n_{\rm op}$ inputted by the user increases.
-In our experience, this loop does not necessarily lead to a higher number of subexpression elimination but provides an intuitive control for memory footprint.
+The role of Loop 1 of Algo.~\ref{alg:subexp_rep}, is to ensure that the number of common subexpressions eliminated grows as operation count threshold $n_{\rm op}$ inputted by the user increases.
+In our experience, this loop does not necessarily lead to a higher number of common subexpression eliminated but provides an intuitive control for memory footprint.